 When it comes to building a strong college application, shifting policies have upended the college admissions process causing confusion and anxiety for many of our students and families.
-It’s true that during the 2020-2021 school year, many elite universities made SAT and ACT scores optional, and they continued this policy for the 2021-2022 school year—while the University of California system remains intent on phasing them out entirely.
+These changes also resulted in a swell of applications, making the competition for spots even more significant.
+During the 2020-2021 and 2021-2022 school years, many elite universities made SAT and ACT scores optional, and many but not all continued this policy for the 2022-2023 school year—while the University of California system remains intent on phasing them out entirely.
 Moreover, in January 2021, the College Board announced that it will no longer offer SAT subject tests or the optional SAT Essay.
+However, it’s unclear what testing policies will be in place for the 2023-2024 school year.

 For high achieving students who attend a rigorous high school and plan to submit stellar test scores to differentiate themselves from the pack, they should stay the course and exceed admissions requirements.
 Submitting strong test scores remains strategically advantageous.
 But having the option allows students to think more creatively about their application package, and there are other ways to build or enhance a strong college application with or without standardized test scores.